oeg-upm/kg-reconstruction-eval/README.md

 [SemMedDB](https://lhncbc.nlm.nih.gov/ii/tools/SemRep_SemMedDB_SKR.html), the Semantic MEDLINE Database, is a repository that contains information of extracted biomedical entities and predications (subject-predicate-object triples) from biomedical texts (titles and abstracts from PubMed citations).

 The tables that comprise SemMedDB are available for [download as a relational database or CSV files](https://lhncbc.nlm.nih.gov/ii/tools/SemRep_SemMedDB_SKR/SemMedDB_download.html).
-The data in this use case is licensed under the [UMLS - Metathesaurus License Agreement](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/license_agreement.html), which does not allow for its distribution (Data may be accessed by obtaining an account with the UMLS licence [here](https://www.nlm.nih.gov/databases/umls.html))
+The data in this use case is licensed under the [UMLS - Metathesaurus License Agreement](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/license_agreement.html), which does not allow for its distribution (Data may be accessed by obtaining an account with the UMLS licence [here](https://www.nlm.nih.gov/databases/umls.html)).

+We perform the evaluation with this dataset structured in four metadata representations (Standard Reification, Named Graphs, N-Ary Relationships and RDF-star) and in four size scales (1K, 10K, 100K and 1M).

 ### Mappings and Queries